tribixbite/awesome/README.md

 ## Makefile

+*   [imaurer/awesome-decentralized-llm](https://github.com/imaurer/awesome-decentralized-llm) - Collection of LLM resources that can be used to build products you can "own" or to perform reproducible research.
 *   [teaxyz/white-paper](https://github.com/teaxyz/white-paper) - how will the protocol work?
 *   [mr-karan/notes](https://github.com/mr-karan/notes) - Collection of my byte sized notes on programming and other random topics.